gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example deprecation
 -->

+### Deprecation of no-search-upward command line options

+The command line options for searching in parent directories for a `settings.gradle` file (`-u`/`--no-search-upward`) has been deprecated and will be removed in Gradle 5.0.
+A Gradle project should always define a `settings.gradle` file to avoid the performance overhead of walking parent directories.

 ## Potential breaking changes

 * Two overloaded `ValidateTaskProperties.setOutputFile()` methods were removed.
 They are replaced with auto-generated setters when the task is accessed from a build script.